Music and Art Therapy for Individuals with Dementia: Enhancing Quality of Life

 Caregiver support plays a crucial role in managing these challenges and addressing the emotional toll they take on individuals with dementia and their loved ones.

-Research has shown that engaging in creative therapies like music therapy or art therapy can have significant benefits for people living with dementia.
+Research has shown that in creative therapies like music therapy or art therapy can have significant benefits for people living with dementia.

 These forms of therapy tap into deep-rooted memories and emotions while also providing opportunities for self-expression and connection through non-verbal means.